TORCH-Corp/TORCH-Glare/README.md

 ## Usage

-Once the setup is complete, you can start using the components in your project.
-Here’s an example of how to import and use a component:
+Once installed, import and use the components as needed:

 ```tsx
 import React from "react";